OptiKey/OptiKey/README.md

 Free, Open Source, Assistive On-Screen Keyboard

 OptiKey is a free, assistive on-screen keyboard for Windows.
-It can be controlled by any combination of eye movement (using eye-tracking devices), mouse movement, keyboard presses, and mouse clicks giving everyone the ability to fully interact with a computer and communicate freely.
+It can be controlled by any number of input devices, including eye-tracking devices and assistive buttons, as well as more conventional devices like the mouse and keyboard.
+OptiKey can simulate a physical keyboard and mouse, as well as generate speech, giving everyone the ability to fully interact with a computer and communicate freely.

 # Getting Started